 You have the down payment for a house but think you should still rent….being a homeowner isn’t realistic.

-Your definition of “realistic” affects you and your money.
-I wrote previously on self-esteem and net worth, being “realistic” is the antithesis of true wealth.
-Why?
-Realistic is what you make it.
-If you do not believe you can achieve a greater income, get out of debt, or get promoted, it will come true.
-If you do believe you are worthy of more money, living financially free, and a promotion, then you will receive it.
-If you don’t think it can be done, simply read Average Joes Who Made it Big!
-Your circumstances may even seem easy compared to those who created their dream life against all odds.
+If you believe you can achieve a great income, get out of debt, or get promoted, it will come true.
+If you do think you are worthy of more money, living financially free, and promotion, then you will never receive it.
+If you don’t think so, read Average Joes Who Made it Big!
+Your circumstances may even seem easy compared to those who created their dream life against all the odds.